huggingface/hub-docs/docs/hub/spaces-zerogpu.md

 ZeroGPU introduces a new approach to GPU utilization in Hugging Face Spaces.
 This innovative hardware solution offers two primary benefits:

 1. **Free GPU Access**: Enables cost-effective GPU usage for Spaces.
-2. **Multi-GPU Support**: Allows Spaces to leverage multiple GPUs concurrently on a single applications.
+2. **Multi-GPU Support**: Allows Spaces to leverage multiple GPUs concurrently on a single application.

 ZeroGPU achieves these goals by implementing an efficient GPU allocation system, dynamically assigning and releasing GPUs as needed.
 This contrasts with traditional GPU Spaces, which are limited to a single dedicated GPU.